QuantumCoding/WIT-Scheduling-Assistant/README.md

-## Welcome to the WIT Scheduling Assistant Info/Release Page
+## Welcome to the WIT Scheduling Assistant

 This page contains basic information about the application, along with a link to the latest version.
 I hope this application can be of use to some of you, best of luck scheduling.